 In the U.S., the Ford Grand Marquis is a Mercury; its sister Ford Crown Victoria is still a consumer product in the U.S. market, whereas it is only available in Canada to commercial fleets such as police forces.

-The Grand Marquis is available in four trim lines; all come with a 4.6-litre V8 that is rated for 224 hp in the three of the lines, and upped to 239 hp in the LSE, which is also equipped with rear air suspension and a heavy-duty stabilizer bar for towing.
+The Grand Marquis is available in four trim lines; all come with a 4.6-litre V8 that is rated for 224 hp in three of the lines, and upped to 239 hp in the LSE, which is also equipped with rear air suspension and a heavy-duty stabilizer bar for towing.